thorbjoernheise/thorbjoernheise/README.md

-## Hey 👋, I'm Thorbjörn!

-### Glad to see you here!
-I am a passionate learner and currtenly digging into programming.
-I have a diverse background in finance, banking, and law.
-I hope you find something here that interests you, and please don't hesitate to reach out if you have any questions or want to collaborate on a project.
-I am always open to new opportunities and experiences that can help me continue my journey in the world of programming!
+##👋 Hey, I'm Thorbjörn from Göttingen, Germany!
+🧑‍💻 Aspiring programmer with a passion for web technology, fintech and legal tech 📚 Law student with a diverse background in banking and event management 🌱 Self-taught Programmer with growing experience in Python, HTML, CSS (and a bit JavaScript) 🎸 Amateur guitarist and recording enthusiast 🎧
+🍳 Hobby Cook and caffeine addict ☕
+💬I love getting feedback and improving my skills, so please don't hesitate to reach out!

 <br/>